-- Mayor Megan Barry has committed to include funding for body cameras to be used by MNPD officers in her FY18 budget.
-In addition, Mayor Barry created a Public Safety Community Advisory Group (CAG) to make recommendations on policies for these cameras, and their meetings were open to the public.
-CAG members made recommendations to Mayor Barry and Chief Anderson on investment in body cameras, and the policies that accompany them.
+- Former Mayor Megan Barry committed to include funding for body cameras to be used by MNPD officers in her FY18 budget.
+In addition, a Public Safety Community Advisory Group (CAG) was created to make recommendations on policies for these cameras, and their meetings were open to the public.
+CAG members made recommendations to the Mayor and Chief Anderson on investment in body cameras, and the policies that accompany them.
 Policies will also influence the requirements used in a future RFP process to purchase equipment.

 - Nashville Shop Talks - Shop Talks took place about once a month at a different barber, beauty, or coffee shop in the city.
 This dialogue was held on the grassroots level out in the community, taking the conversation and meeting people where they are comfortable to discuss a variety of important topics.